Vatican City at the 2022 Mediterranean Games: Background

-Before the country's participation at the Games, a Vatican delegation was present at the 2019 Games of the Small States of Europe in Budva, Montenegro, as observers, as they were barred from competing due to the absence of a National Olympic Committee.
-They were then scheduled to officially compete at the 2021 Games of the Small States of Europe held in Andorra la Vella, Andorra, through a partnership with the Italian Olympic Committee signed in 2018, but the event was cancelled due to the COVID-19 pandemic and to avoid scheduling conflicts with the 2020 Summer Olympics, which were rescheduled to be held in 2021 in Tokyo, Japan.
+Through Vatican Athletics, a delegation representing the nation was present at the 2019 Games of the Small States of Europe in Budva but was only allowed to observe as they were barred from competing due to the absence of a National Olympic Committee.
+A team representing the nation were set to compete at the 2021 Games of the Small States of Europe to be held in Andorra la Vella through a partnership with CONI signed in 2018, but the event was cancelled due to the COVID-19 pandemic and to avoid scheduling conflicts with the 2020 Summer Olympics, which were rescheduled to be held in 2021 in Tokyo.
+Vatican delegations were also present at the 2021 and 2022 editions of the Championships of the Small States of Europe, an athletics competition organized by the Athletic Association of Small States of Europe, albeit in a non-scoring manner as they were invited as guests rather than official participants.